Category: Lisbon

 LISBON: Belem Tower

 The ornate Belem Tower made UNESCO’s list of World Heritage Sites in 1983.
-The tower was built in the 16th Century to reinforce defenses on the shores of the Tagus River.
-The architect inserted Moorish elements in the structure and decoration of the tower.
-The watchtowers, roofed balconies, windows, loggias and intricate decorative motifs make …
+Like many of the historical buildings of modern Lisbon, construction of the Belem Tower is related to the age of the great geographical discoveries.
+The tower was built in the 16th Century to reinforce defenses on the shores of the Tagus River.…

 LISBON: Maritime Museum